 God is the source of faith in the Orthodox Church.
 Orthodoxy believes that God has revealed Himself to us, most especially in the revelation of Jesus Christ, Whom we know as the Son of God.
 This Revelation of God, of His love, and of His purpose is constantly made manifest and contemporary in the life of the Church by the power of the Holy Spirit.

 We offer you an opportunity to learn more about our Church during your visit to our Festival.
 Participate in a scheduled tour which will be offered throughout the day or read more on our official website.Official Church Website

-Icons are a powerful presence in the Eastern Orthodox Church.
-The icon of the Holy Trinity oftentimes is depicted by the hospitality of Abraham (Genesis 18).
-As Orthodox Christians of Greek heritage of Holy Trinity Church, we seek to welcome you and celebrate this hospitality, and thank you for joining us.
+The magnificent icon of the Holy Trinity is seen in the Narthex (entry) of the Church.
+This icon depicts the hospitality of Abraham (Genesis 18).
+As Orthodox Christians of Greek heritage of Holy Trinity Church, we seek to welcome you, celebrate this hospitality, and thank you for your joining us.

 May God bless you and your loved ones.